-Unsung Heroes of India : The India Legion in WW II in Support oF Germany
+Unsung Heroes of India: WWII's Indian Legion in Support of Germany

 Bose escaped from British India and landed in Berlin in 1941.
 Von Ribbentrop took his assent for setting up the India Legion to fight along with the German army.
 Bose also had an hour-long meeting with the Fuehrer and this put the seal on the formation of the India Legion.

 Hitler planned to allow the German army to crush Russia and then link up with the Axis forces from the Middle East and conquer India from the West like Alexander.
 In this operation, the Germans coined "Operation Bajadere"., the Invasion of India.